grelleum/SteelConnection/docs/lookup.rst

 Lookup methods provide simplified ways of finding objects.

-The SteelConnect Manager stores resources in a database with a uniquie identifier (id).
+The SteelConnect CX Manager stores resources in a database with a uniquie identifier (id).
 Many API calls require that you know the id number of the resource you are interested in, which you might not know off hand.
 SteelConnection provides a collection of ``lookup`` functions to look